mapprotocol/compass/README.md

 ```
 ## Blockstore

 The blockstore is used to record the last block the maintainer processed, so it can pick up where it left off.

-If a `startBlock` option is provided (see [Configuration](#configuration)), then the greater of `startBlock` and the latest block in the blockstore is used at startup.
+To disable loading from the chunk library, specify the "-- fresh" flag.
+Add the fresh flag, and the program will execute from height 0，

-To disable loading from the blockstore specify the `--fresh` flag.
-A custom path for the blockstore can be provided with `--blockstore <path>`.
-For development, the `--latest` flag can be used to start from the current block and override any other configuration.
+In addition, the configuration file provides the "startBlock" option, and the program will execute from the startBlock

 ## Keystore